 In several priority watersheds, fecal coliform bacteria TMDLs have enabled agencies and partners to continue offering 319 watershed project funding as incentives for homeowners to pump, repair and replace septic systems.
 These watersheds include Sleepy Creek, Mill Creek and Tuscarora Creek of Opequon, and Elks Run.
 These actions are reducing nitrogen reaching surface water in some cases.
-To the extent that these actions rehabilitate drainfields, they may reduce nitrogen in groundwater as well.
-However, in areas with limestone geology, septic system failures to groundwater may be difficult to detect and pose unique challenges.
+Note: to the extent that these actions rehabilitate drainfields, they may reduce nitrogen in groundwater as well, but in areas with limestone geology, we believe failures to groundwater pose a difficult challenge.
 Participating agencies and partners include WVCA, CVI, Potomac Valley and Eastern Panhandle Conservation Districts and WVDEP.